Why do overpayments occur?

 How do we get the money back?

-If Council Tax benefit has been overpaid then the money will be recovered from your council tax account and a new bill will be issued to reflect the increase in Council Tax for the remainder of the year.
+If Council Tax Reduction has been worked out wrongly, then the money will be recovered from your council tax account and a new bill will be issued to reflect the increase in Council Tax for the remainder of the year.

 We will collect this money directly from you.
 If you are unable to pay the full bill then we can increase your monthly instalments.